When travelling to developing countries many people want to give gifts but which is best?

 Not everything you give is suitable and some things can be harmful or even offensive to local customs, traditions and religions.
 Living circumstances in many developing countries are very different from your own, so often it’s the simple things will bring the most joy.

 - Manual or solar powered torches: are a great item to bring with you.
 In many developing countries there are frequent power cuts.
-In Nepal they can last up to 12 hours a day.
-Some houses do not have electricity at all, and in some cases toilet facilities are very far from the house.
-Just try finding them at night and you will realize a cheap, hand powered torch is a great thing to give
+In Nepal, they can last up to 12 hours a day.
+Some houses do not have electricity at all, and in some cases, toilet facilities are very far from the house.
+Just try finding them at night and you will realise a cheap, hand powered torch is a great thing to give

 - Candles: Even though you can buy candles in developing countries, ours are of a better quality and last much longer.
 Candles give light and warmth and make a great gift.

 - Exercise books, pencils and crayons: Many children have no possibility of attending school regularly or at all.
 With exercise books and a little help from a literate neighbour, they can start learning and getting creative too.

 - Toothbrushes: Dental hygiene awareness is quite low in some developing countries.
 Giving out tooth brushes as presents and educating about dental hygiene is a good idea.
 You can buy them in the country instead of bringing them from home, so they won’t take up space in your luggage.

 - Clothing: Whatever you don’t need anymore or don’t want to take home is welcome.
 Good quality shoes and black children’s shoes are always appreciated, as well as school uniforms, winter clothing, sunglasses (for mountain porters) and hats.
 Flip flops make a great gift as well, you can buy them cheaply in the country.
 Note that in some countries western clothes are less appreciated, for example in Bhutan and Tibet, where people prefer to wear their traditional dresses.